namirsab/javascript-dom-exercises/8-form/README.md

 # Exercise 8: Form

-Add an event listener to the submit button of the form.
+Add an event listener for the submit event of the form.
 Get the data out of the different input elements, put it an object and push it into the `data` array that's already defined for you in the exercise.

 After every submit, reset the form so all the inputs are empty again.